Hi, hello, holo, shalom, bonjour…

 Once upon a time I was a successful young professional living and working in NYC.
 I absolutely loved my life and all of the perks of being in the media in NYC.
 But the world beckoned loudly, and even more so as I traveled Israel and then coming out of Egypt and upon my return to my homeland of NYC.
 So I left and traveled — for three years.

-And then I came back to the USA and the home computer revolution.
-I bought a DOS laptop.
+And then I came back to the USA and was published several times by an International Travel newsletter service.
+The home computer revolution had taken hold.
+Living across the country at the time, I bought a DOS laptop.
 It had two floppy drives to alleviate disk swapping.
 I taught myself DOS, WordStar and some other software.

 Soon I was selling computers.
 It was as I was selling DOS computers that a Microsoft salesman came in and showed me early Windows.
 He was so excited that Windows made this PC work just like that tiny computer in the corner that when he left and the Windows software didn’t work so well, I looked a lot harder at that tiny computer in the corner.
 The one called Macintosh.

 Soon I was selling Mac, teaching Mac, on the Board of Directors of the Macintosh user group that held the largest meetings in the world, and was writing about the Mac for most of the major book, magazine, and web publishers.
 The LA Times and LA Daily News came to me for info and quotes.

 I also taught and wrote about the internet (yes books were written on how to use it), the web (a subsection of the internet) and how to create websites.

 This is me, speaking via iChat